kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

 - `@Path` maps route placeholders into method parameters
 - `@Query` maps query-string values into method parameters

+Request handling is **synchronous**.
+Undertow dispatches every request onto a virtual thread before the generated handler calls your method, so a controller method may block freely: it returns its result directly and never returns `CompletionStage`, `Mono`/`Flux`, or a `suspend` function.

 ### Explicit HTTP Behavior { #explicit-http-behavior }

 Simple methods can return DTOs directly, but real APIs often need more control. `HttpResponseEntity<T>` lets a route return a body with a specific status code or headers. `HttpServerResponse` is